aditya-kdp9/aws-video-share/README.md

-Hello this project is build with AI and python fast API
+Hello this project is build with AWS, DynamoDb, mediashare etc